 Bedrest -- for example, when recovering from surgery

-Certain medications (such as diuretics, antidepressants, tranquilizers, some cough and cold remedies, and antihistamines for allergies)
+Certain medications (such as diuretics, antidepressants, tranquilizers, some cough and cold remedies, and antihistamines)

 Prostate infection or inflammation

 from severe constipation, which causes pressure on the bladder

 Causes that may be more long-term:

 Nervous system conditions, such as multiple sclerosis or stroke

 Nerve or muscle damage after radiation treatment to the pelvis

 Pelvic prolapse in women -- falling or sliding of the bladder, urethra, or rectum into the vagina.
 This may be caused by pregnancy and delivery.

 Spinal cord injuries

 Weakness of the sphincter, the circle-shaped muscles that open and close the bladder.
 This can be caused by prostate surgery in men, or surgery to the vagina in women.